I want to buy a company but what due diligence should I do?

 In our experience, typical benefits of thorough due diligence for you, as a buyer of a company (but equally applicable in the context of buying a business), include:

-Minimising risks:
+Minimising risks

 Due diligence can help identify hidden financial and legal risks that could impact the value of the company you wish to buy, such as outstanding debts, tax non-compliance or litigation.
 It can also flag accounting matters which could impact valuation, such as timing of profit recognition, or valuation of stocks and work-in-progress.
-You don’t want your purchase to turn out to be more of a liability!;
+You don’t want your purchase to turn out to be more of a liability!

-Providing a better negotiating position:
+Providing a better negotiating position

-Knowledge of the financial and legal health of the business you are buying may improve your bargaining power in negotiations;
+Knowledge of the financial and legal health of the business you are buying may improve your bargaining power in negotiations.

-Improved awareness of key legal arrangements:
+Improved awareness of key legal arrangements

 Detailed legal due diligence may, as examples, reveal important terms of key supplier or customer arrangements such as change of control provisions that need addressing pre-completion (or in some cases a review can highlight the lack of written contracts altogether).
-It may find that the company you are purchasing has ongoing litigation or competition issues;
+It may find that the company you are purchasing has ongoing litigation or competition issues.

-Time saving:
+Time saving

 Due diligence is more likely to reveal issues earlier in transactions that can be negotiated and managed in your purchase agreement.
 Without such a process, issues may only be identified later in the deal or following completion (where proceedings for breach of warranty claims will be more cost and time intense).
-It is much better to identify issues before completion;
+It is much better to identify issues before completion.

-Smoother integration period:
+Smoother integration period

 Conducting thorough due diligence generally improves your familiarity with the business you are acquiring.
-Our review may recommend post-completion actions including improvements in accounting processes and internal controls, or, on the legal side, a change of the company’s constitution or a wider review of the employment or commercial arrangements to facilitate integration; and
+Our review may recommend post-completion actions including improvements in accounting processes and internal controls, or, on the legal side, a change of the company’s constitution or a wider review of the employment or commercial arrangements to facilitate integration.

-Maximising future opportunities:
+Maximising future opportunities

 By reviewing the financial and legal data, you can uncover potential growth opportunities or financial advantages that could be leveraged to increase future profitability which you, as the new owner, might enjoy.